How to Mix Colours When Painting in Acrylics

 Now suppose you want to make grey, brown or black.

 As previously mentioned, neutral colours like grey and brown are made by mixing all three primary colours together, or mixing one colour with its complementary.
-That is you mix yellow with purple, blue with orange or red with green.
-You will achieve all sorts of different greys and browns depending on which complementary colours you mix together but there are usually fairly equal amounts of each colour in the mix.
-You can also make black by mixing complementary colours together but it does make a difference which paint colours you use.
+That is, you mix yellow with purple, blue with orange or red with green.
+You will achieve all sorts of different greys and browns depending on which complementary colours you mix together.
+You can also make black by mixing complementary colours together, but it does make a difference which paint colours you use.

 Many of the paints you buy already contain quite a bit of white in them.
 Some examples are Naples Yellow or Cerulean Blue.
-It is also worth mentioning that the amount of white added will differ between brands of paint also.
-When making black it is important to use paints that have little or no white in them.
-Many paint colours have white added to aid in opacity.
-Burnt sienna and Ultramarine Blue, or Pthalo Green and Napthol Crimson are two of my favourite combinations for mixing black.
-Again, there is a fairly even mix of the two colours.
+It is also worth mentioning that the amount of white added will differ between paint brands.
+When making black, it is important to use paints that have no white added to the tube.
+If white is present, you will end up with grey.

-There are lots of different ways to make black but it will always lean slightly towards one or the other of the primary colours.
+There are lots of different ways to make black, but just like the primary colours, black will always lean slightly towards one or the other of the primary colours.
 That’s why black paint from a tube is not always the best black to use in your paintings.
 The black you should choose will depend on the other colours in your painting.

 Mixing shadow colours